Skip to main content

 Characters at the beginning of play may not be exceptionally powerful and their background must be consistent with the setting.
 It is possible to play a character who has an exceptional background but this must be cleared with the refs to avoid highly incongruous characters.

-Example: a character may not start play as the King of Wessex or the Avatar of the Balance; these are extremely ambitious goals which may be achieved in game.
+Example: a character may not start play as the King of Wister or the Avatar of the Balance; these are extremely ambitious goals which may be achieved in game.
 Likewise, a character raised by a Dragon or who is an Elemental Elf that loves their opposed element is unlikely to be suitable for the game.

 Standard Rules